 Clean & Disinfect

-An updated list of disinfectants may be found on the EPA.gov website.
-Other household items that should be cleaned regularly include carpeting, flooring, clothing, bedding and pillows.
+An updated list of disinfectants is on the EPA.gov website.
+Other household items that need regularly cleaning are carpeting, flooring, clothing, bedding and pillows.

 Wear An Antiviral Face Mask